kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * Now check you have good **finish times for all the other riders**.
 If there is no tag read, you may be able to find them on the video (either triggered by another rider, or auto-captured).
 * If there is a **close finish** (CrossMgr will highlight this in blue), refer to the video, and edit the finish times to match the video timestamps (this is higher precision than the RFID).
 * Now, examine the rest of the **lap times**.
 Look for yellow extrapolated lap times, or unusually long or short laps (the [Chart][] view may be helpful).
 Try to reconcile these with your notes.
 (Eg. Perhaps a rider stopped for a mechanical and lost some laps.
 Or perhaps they walked behind the timing tent and accumulated some spurious reads.
 Or maybe their timing tags were just reading intermittently.)
-* If you have spruious reads, it may be helpful to adjust the **Min Possible Lap Time** to be just lower than the true fastest lap.
+* If you have spurious reads, it may be helpful to adjust the **Min Possible Lap Time** to be just lower than the true fastest lap.
 * To correct a rider's times, open the **RiderDetail** window, and disable **Autocorrect Lap Data**.
 This will remove their extrapolated lap times, leaving the tag reads/manual entries that are not filtered.
 * To add a missing laps, click on the long lap in the coloured chart, and **add splits** as needed.
 * To **remove spurious laps**, delete or correct the times in the list on the left.